A total variation flow scheme for ergodic mean field games: Numerical methods and tests

+Before presenting the results, we briefly clarify the scope of the simulations with respect to the theoretical framework developed in \Cref{sec:main_results}.
+Specifically, we distinguish between the settings that are rigorously supported by our proofs and those that serve as broader empirical explorations.

+While the theoretical results are obtained on the torus $\mathbb{T}$ for notational simplicity (eliminating boundary terms during integration by parts), all numerical simulations are performed on bounded domains with homogeneous Neumann boundary conditions.
+From an ecological modelling perspective, zero-flux Neumann boundaries are the natural choice, representing a closed environment where agents cannot enter or exit the habitat.
+As detailed in \Cref{section: remarks}, the theoretical framework extends perfectly to this Neumann setting.

+The one-dimensional (1D) simulations for the linear case fall entirely within the theoretical framework.
+In 1D, the properties of \eqref{eq: linear} guarantee the uniform boundedness and convergence of both generalised minimising movement schemes.
+Conversely, the two-dimensional (2D) simulations presented in this section push the algorithms beyond their proven theoretical limits.
+The non-linear harvesting model~\eqref{eq: elliptic_nonlinear} utilises a monostable nonlinearity that does not satisfy the strict monotonicity condition required to apply the strong maximum principle in the adjoint state method (\Cref{lem: argmax}).
+Consequently, the non-linear simulations, even in 1D, fall outside the strict analytical guarantees.
+Nevertheless, we include these 2D and non-linear tests to demonstrate the practical robustness and broad algorithmic applicability of both \Cref{alg: main} and \Cref{alg: eikonal} in more complex, realistic environments where analytical proofs are currently out of reach.

+We now conduct numerical convergence tests and simulations, addressing first the linear case, followed by the non-linear one.
+In particular, we address both the decrease of the functional to be minimised in \Cref{alg: main} and \Cref{alg: eikonal}, and the convergence of the discrete flow to a gradient flow as $\varepsilon \downarrow 0$.
+Finally, we show the results obtained with both algorithms in various simulations, both on one- and two-dimensional domains.

-where $F$ is a primitive of the right-hand side of \eqref{eq:nonlinear_numer} with respect to $\theta$.
-The levels $\eta_k$ and $C_k$ in Steps 7--8 of Algorithm \ref{alg: main} and 8--9 of Algorithm \ref{alg: eikonal}, respectively, are found by a bisection procedure.
-Finally, the numerical solution of the eikonal equation in Algorithm \ref{alg: eikonal} is rather delicate, as in case of a disconnected target set (i.e. $\argmax_\Omega \theta$), the solution is non differentiable and the equation must be regarded only in the viscosity sense.
-Consequently, numerical schemes that assume regularity, such as finite differences, are not suitable.
-We implemented, both in 1D and 2D, a Fast Marching semi-Lagrangian scheme \cite{falcone2013sl}, which has the property to converge to the viscosity solution of \eqref{eqn:eikonal} in case of non-regularity.
+For the 1D tests, the computational domain was normalised to $\Omega=[0,1]$, over which we set a uniform grid $x_i,\ i=0,\ldots, 1000$.
+For the two-dimensional ones, we set $\Omega=[0,1]\times[0,1]$ with the same boundary conditions and a uniform grid $(x_i,y_j)$, for $i,j=0,\ldots, 100$.
+Unless differently specified, the initial parameters are $\varepsilon_0 = 0.1,\ \underline{\varepsilon} = 10^{-15},\ M=100,\ \tau=\Delta x$.
+For both algorithms, all the integrals are computed with a trapezoidal quadrature rule for the one-dimensional simulations and with a rectangular quadrature rule for the two-dimensional ones.
+The levels $\eta_k$ and $C_k$ in Steps 7--8 of \Cref{alg: main} and 8--9 of \Cref{alg: eikonal} are found via a bisection procedure.
+Finally, we remark that the numerical solution of the eikonal equation in \Cref{alg: eikonal} is rather delicate, as in case of a disconnected target set (i.e. $\argmax \theta$), the solution is non-differentiable and the equation must be regarded only in the viscosity sense.
+Consequently, numerical schemes that assume regularity may not be suitable.
+We implemented, both in 1D and 2D, a Fast Marching semi-Lagrangian scheme \cite{sethian1999fast, falcone2013sl}, which has the property to converge to the viscosity solution of \eqref{eqn:eikonal} in case of non-regularity.